fjiangAI/fjiangAI.github.io/_pages/about.md

 [06/26/23] We released our [GrammarGPT](https://github.com/FreedomIntelligence/GrammarGPT) and its [technique report](https://arxiv.org/abs/2307.13923).

-[06/09/23] We build the GrammarGPT and got the Third Prize in [NLPCC2023 Shared Task 1:  Chinese Grammatical Error Correction](https://github.com/masr2000/NaCGEC).
+[06/09/23] We built the GrammarGPT and got the Third Prize in [NLPCC2023 Shared Task 1:  Chinese Grammatical Error Correction](https://github.com/masr2000/NaCGEC).

 [05/26/23] We released our Medical LLM: [HuatuoGPT](https://github.com/FreedomIntelligence/HuatuoGPT) and its [technique report](https://arxiv.org/abs/2305.15075).